Zombiemaniac3/Las2Mesh/readme.md

 ## Features in Detail

 ### Adaptive Decimation
-The tool uses an intelligent adaptive decimation algorithm that:
+The tool uses an adaptive decimation algorithm that:
 - Preserves detail in areas of high complexity
 - Reduces point density in flat regions
 - Maintains curb features with high fidelity